-Rotating the sensitivity adjustment (fig. 17) clockwise increases the detecting distance.
-Turn the exposed sensitivity adjustment clockwise (+ direction arrow on the detector) until the detector switch is turned on (detector light on).
-Note the position of the screwdriver slot.
+Rotating the sensitivity adjustment (fig.17) clockwise increases the detecting distance.
+Turn the exposed sensitivity adjustment clockwise until the detector switch is turned on (detector light on).

 4. ADD PRODUCT, COUNTERCLOCKWISE TO OFF Drop wet product into the chute until the material is in contact with the plexiglass to a level 2 or 3 inches above the detector.
 The detector light will turn on.